Dynamic Principal Component Analysis in High Dimensions: Theoretical results

 (2) When $m/(n/\log p)^{1/4} \to C$, where $C >0$, and $h = O\{(\log p/ n)^{1/4}\} = O(1/m)$,

 (3) When $m/(n/\log p)^{1/4} \to \infty$, $h = o\{(\log p/ n)^{1/4}\}$ and $mh \to \infty$,

 \end{corollary}

-The phase transition phenomenon is more complex under the common design because of the interaction among the quantities $h$, $n$ and $m$.
+The phase transition phenomenon appears more complex under the common design because of the interplay among the quantities $h$, $n$ and $m$.
 The bandwidth is usually chosen to be of the order $\{\log p/ (n\bar{m})\}^{1/5}$ to balance the associated bias and variance.
-Yet, restricted by the condition $1/(mh)=O(1)$ that guarantees observations available in the local window, the bandwidth is at least of the order $1/m$, see \Cref{corollary:common}.
+Yet, restricted by the condition $1/(mh)=O(1)$ that guarantees observations available in the local window, the bandwidth is at least of the order $1/m$, see Corollary \ref{corollary:common}.
 When $m$ is relatively small, the sampling frequency $m$ plays a dominant role in the convergence rate, i.e., $(1/m^2)^{1-q/2}$, which is slower than that under the irregular design.
-When $m$ grows such that $m \gg (n/\log p)^{1/4}$, the parametric rate $(\log p/n)^{1/2-q/4}$ is obtained.
+When $m$ grows such that $m \gtrsim (n/\log p)^{1/4}$, the parametric rate $(\log p/n)^{1/2-q/4}$ can be achieved.
+Again, it requires $m \to \infty$ to guarantee the consistency, otherwise, the bias is not negligible.

-Note that the phase transition occurs at the same order, $m=O\{(n/\log p)^{1/4}\}$, for both designs.
+In summary, the phase transition occurs at the same order, $m=O\{(n/\log p)^{1/4}\}$, for both designs.
+When $m/(n/\log p)^{1/4} \to 0$, the rate depends on the total number of observations $n\bar{m}$ under the irregular case, while the rate is solely determined by the sampling frequency $m$ under the common case.
+Otherwise, both designs achieve parametric rates.
 Under the irregular design, the estimator is consistent as long as $(\log p/{n\bar{m}h}) \lor (\log p/n) \to 0$.
 Thus, as the sample size permits, we can handle the extremely sparse case, that is, the sampling frequency is allowed to be very small.
-However, the quantity should be sufficiently large to achieve reasonable estimates under the common design.
+However, the quantity $m$ should be sufficiently large to achieve reasonable estimates under the common design.
 Further, when the sampling frequency is small, the irregular design is preferable to the common design with faster convergence rates.